sergioburdisso/pyss3/docs/index.rst

-Want to give PySS3 a try?
+Want to give PySS3 a shot?
 =========================

 Just go to the :ref:`getting-started` page :D